Overview

 elements, there may be other elements you want to exclude from being captured in session replay.
 To exclude other types of elements from being captured, list their CSS selectors in this box.

-Examples of elements you may want to exclude:
+Examples of elements you may want to mask include:

 - A billing address on an order confirmation page.